personal photo of Álvaro García-Barragán

 Description:

-For achieving one of the 5 best average marks in the master’s program.
+For achieving one of the 5 best average marks in the master’s of Data Science of 2023/2024 cohort.

 • 3rd prize in the 2nd EELISA Student Scientific Competition in the Informatics session